dragonflydb/dragonfly/README.md

-# midi-redis
+# Dragonfly

 A toy memory store that supports basic commands like `SET` and `GET` for both memcached and redis protocols.
 In addition, it supports redis `PING` command.

 Demo features include:
 1. High throughput reaching millions of QPS on a single node.